-3 In 2018, (2) incidents (same victim) of Stalking On-Campus were motivated by anti-Black bias.
+3 In 2018, (2) incidents (same victim) of Stalking On-Campus were motivated by anti-African American bias.
+In 2020, (1) incident of Stalking was motivated by anti-African American bias.
 No other crimes in the Crimes Reported category were motivated by hate or bias.
 See the Hate Crimes category for a list of other crimes motivated by hate or bias.

-4 In 2017, (1) incident of Intimidation On-Campus was motivated by anti-Jewish bias.
-In 2019, (1) incident of On-Campus Student Housing Intimidation / Vandalism was motivated by anti-homosexual bias.
+4 In 2019, (1) incident of On-Campus Student Housing Intimidation/Vandalism was motivated by anti-homosexual bias.
+In 2020, (1) incident of On-Campus Intimidation was motivated by anti-African American bias.

-5 The (1) incident of Vandalism in 2019 was the same (1) incident of Intimidation in On-campus Student Housing motivated by anti-homosexual bias reported in 2019.
+5 The (1) incident of Vandalism in 2019 was the same (1) incident of Intimidation in On-Campus Student Housing motivated by anti-homosexual bias reported in 2019.